Bioclear: A Complete Guide on What You Need to Know

 Bioclear is a non-invasive, cosmetic dentistry treatment that can transform your smile in just one appointment!
 It’s stronger than bonding and more conservative than veneers.
 A win-win!

 Since it’s a “newer” technique, you may not have heard about it yet.
-So in this guide, we’ve outlined everything you need to know about Bioclear.
+So in this guide, we’ve outlined everything you need to know about Bioclear in Gig Harbor, WA.

 What is Bioclear?

-The Bioclear method is an innovative technique that uses a thin shell to form dental composite material onto your tooth.
-Once it’s customized, you’ll leave the office with a beautiful, natural-looking tooth.
+The Bioclear method is an innovative technique that uses a thin hell to form dental composite material onto your tooth.
+Once it’s customized, you’ll leave your Gig Harbor dentist with a beautiful, natural-looking tooth.

 It’s minimally invasive and won’t damage your teeth!

 Watch this short video of a real Bioclear patient to gain some more insight:

 What can Bioclear be used for?